Botkins Station – Dinsmore Township, Shelby County & Pusheta Township, Auglaize County

 “Joel & Wesley” Goings built several businesses including a grocery store, hotel, and a brick plant.
 Joel also owned a horse powered saw mill with Elias Spray.
 Colonel Amos Evans platted the town in 1837 with 48 lots & a post office ran from 1839 – 1842.
 Joel & Elizabeth constructed the first brick house in 1841.
 Rumley was turning into a bustling community serving well as a stagecoach stop between Piqua & Lima.
 It was also platted along an old native trail which was used for the Underground Railroad.

 Rumley flourished through the mid 1800s with schools, churches, & several saloons, hitting a peak population of about 500.
 There was about 50 residents in town & 450 on the outskirts.
 The Goings 2nd generation did well in Rumley too.
-It’s been stated that 385 emancipated slaves from John Randolph’s plantation in Virginia settled in Rumley, but the majority of them were actually turned away as the town couldn’t support so many new citizens at one time.
+It’s been stated that 385 emancipated slaves from John Randolph’s (1773 – 1833) plantation in Virginia settled in Rumley, but the majority of them were actually turned away as the town couldn’t support so many new citizens at one time.
 Another big part of the problem was getting legal papers for all of the migrants to prove they weren’t runaway slaves.
-After a long journey from Virginia with a stop in Miami County for a few years (Hanktown), some did end up in Rumley, but most were scattered around Shelby & Mercer County, but most of them returned to Miami.
+After a long journey from Virginia with a stop in Miami County for a few years (Hanktown), some did end up in Rumley.
+A few others scattered around Shelby & Mercer County, but most of them returned to Miami.